SandwichGouda/Data/Data.md

 ### strings

+- It is possible to concatenate strings using the `+` operator.
 - `func Join(elems []string, sep string) string` produces the concatenation of strings inside `elems`, separated with the delimitor `sep`.
 - `func Fields(s string) []string` splits the string `s` each time there's one or more consecutive white space characters (defined by `unicode.IsSpace`)
 - `func ToLower(s string) string` converts a string `s` to lowercase.